lutzer/TeleAgriCultureBoard/API.md

 Example output for kit `1001`, sensor `co`, period of a `month` up to `2019-08-29` so the URL: `https://kits.teleagriculture.org/api/kits/1001/co/measurements/month?page[cursor]=2019-08-29`

 Note that if there are no measurements on a day, the value `null` is returned for `avg`, `min`, and `max`.

+If there are no measurements at all before the given `[DATE]` then no data will be returned and the response status code will be `404 Not Found`.

 ```json
 {